CNN Travel's 19 places to visit in 2019

 Or you can mark the 50th anniversary of man's first walk on the moon, the 100th anniversary of Grand Canyon National Park, Liechtenstein's tricentennial and importantly, Ghana's Year of Return marks 400 years since enslaved Africans arrived in North America.

 Whether you want to rest, explore or learn -- or all three -- there's a destination on this list for you.
-Here they are, listed in alphabetical order:
+Here they are in alphabetical order:

 Christchurch, New Zealand